Do Go On - 425 - The WWI Christmas Truce

 And even parts of their uniforms were swapped over.

-That now that's good.
-Yeah, that's good.
+That, now that's getting good.

-yes?
-Some of the Germans who had lived in England before the war even asked their English
+some of the Germans who had lived in England before the war even asked their English

 Yeah, absolutely.